learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 As you add messages, monitor the status of the Horizontal Pod Autoscaler.

-The number of Pods goes up from 2 to 4, than 8 and finally 10.
+The number of Pods goes up from 2 to 4, then 8 and finally 10.

-The algorithm for scaling is the following in pseudo code:
+The algorithm for scaling is the following:

 ```
 MAX(CURRENT_REPLICAS_LENGTH * 2, 4)